 - Try out couchsurfing.
 This is a good way to save money on accommodation, of course, but is an even BETTER way to meet and get to know a few locals.
 Not as scary as it sounds, especially if you’ve done it before.

-- If you fancy meeting some other travellers in Pakistan, then we would recommend joining the Backpacking Pakistan Facebook group.
+- If you fancy meeting some other travelers in Pakistan, then we would recommend joining the Backpacking Pakistan Facebook group.
 Even if you don’t intend on meeting anybody, it’s a good place for travel tips and a treasure trove of trekking information, amongst other things.

 - Get chatting to locals.
 People here are SO friendly.
 You never know where an invite into somebody’s house for a cup of chai will lead!
 (We mean in a GOOD WAY.)

 - It’s always a good idea to keep in touch with people back home.
 Don’t go off the grid for weeks at a time.
 Let family and friends know where you’re going.
 That might just mean making everyone super jealous with a photo of your latest mountain view, but, regardless, somebody knows where you are.
 That can only be a good thing.

 - With that in mind, if you DO go off trekking or hiking by yourself, tell someone where you’re going.
 If you get into trouble, people will know where to find you.